ngchain/ngcore/docs/contract.md

 - every dependee carries a reference count: while referenced it can be neither unlocked nor destroyed, so linked code never changes under a dependent.
 Unlocking the dependent releases its references
-- execution uses delegate semantics: dependency code runs with the CALLER's host modules, so its kv/coin effects act on the calling account's state and burn the caller's gas — a dependency contributes code, not its own state
 - the ledger lives in the reserved context keys `_deps` (dependent's list) and `_refs` (dependee's counter), invisible to contracts
+- the whole call tree shares ONE gas budget

+Library semantics (`contract/N`): the dependency's code links directly and runs with the caller's host modules — its kv/coin effects act on the calling account.
+A library contributes code, not state.

+Service semantics (`service/N`): each call switches the execution frame to the dependency's account — its kv/coin effects act on ITS OWN state, which is exactly how a token keeps one ledger shared by all callers.
+`account.get_caller` returns the invoking contract's num (msg.sender) for authorization; `account.get_host` returns the executing account.
+Within one transaction execution, a contract that is still executing cannot be re-entered (calls after it returned are fine); service exports use scalar (i32/i64) params and returns.

 Exports a contract may provide: